nclarius/pyPL/doc/parser.md

 # Entering file input
+- Input files are plain text files.
 - Each formulas is written on one line.
 - The first formula in the list is interpreted as the conclusion and the others as the premises (if applicable).
 - If a structure and formulas are specified, they are separated by a blank line.
-- If expressions in model checking are to be evaluated against assignments and/or possible worlds, they are specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.
+- If expressions are to be evaluated against assignment functions and/or possible worlds in a structure, they are specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.
 Example: `v:v1 w:w0 Love(m,x)`.

 Examples: see the examplary files in `pyPL/input`.